WordPress Dashboard Overview

-Posts are one of the principal element (or content) of a blog.
+Posts are one of the principal elements (or content) of a blog.
 Posts can be seen as articles, news or informational updates about a certain topic.
-Blog posts can be organised using categories and tags.
+Blog posts can be organized using categories and tags.

 Posts – Add New:

 This allows you to Add New Posts in WordPress.
 You can enter Title and Content, and assign some Categories and Tags to it.
-You also have the option to Publish this post for public or save it as a draft to publish in future using status menu.
+You also have the option to Publish this post for the public or save it as a draft to publish in the future using the status menu.

 Posts – Categories: